Lijiang GEC Fosters Green Leaders of China’s Future

 “Here in China, people put emphasis on local culture only, [but] they need to realize that global culture and the environmental problems outside the community should not be neglected,” he said.

 Mr. Yongsong often appeals to the public and to Chinese businesses to help volunteer their time or money towards sustainability, but the general response from citizens has typically been passive.
 As he points out, businesses may donate once to local organizations, but are typically uninterested in helping out without further incentives.
-Similarly, most university students are focused on job-seeking and less aware of the environmental issues outside of their communities.
+Similarly, most university students are focused on job-seeking and less aware of the environmental issues outside of their communities news.